 Rejoicing is an active declaration of God’s goodness, no matter how difficult the journey.

-I think of the tough, sometimes agonizing expedition the Israelites went on before being delivered to the Promised Land.
-Yet over and over in the book of Exodus, the term “rejoice” is used to demonstrate the gladness and joy of those people who had experienced God’s hand of favor.
+I think of the tough, sometimes agonizing expedition the Israelites went on before being delivered to the Promised Land of favor.

 Whenever you selflessly ask the question “What can I do?” to help one more child, rejoice that God uses your “yes” to do more good than you could ever plan.
 Because of your commitment and because of God’s goodness, I rejoice.